Seraphix0/portfolio-minimal/content/articles/iknl-architect/index.md

 ## Conclusion

-In retrospect, my role as a Software Architect at Stichting Fibula was not just a professional experience but a transformative journey in healthcare technology.
+In retrospect, my role as a Software Architect at IKNL was not just a professional experience but a transformative journey in healthcare technology.
 Slimroosteren has left an indelible mark, revolutionizing scheduling and call routing for palliative care consultants across the nation.
 It stands as a testament to innovation, collaboration, and the relentless pursuit of excellence in the world of software architecture.

 Thank you for joining me on this journey, and I look forward to the exciting challenges and innovations that the future holds in this ever-evolving field.